zbmed-semtec/bioschemas-ghpages-markup-tutorial/README.md

 ## What is next?
 We covered a manual addition of schema.org and Bioschemas markup to GitHub pages.
 However, websites many times are created by a production pipeline.
 In those cases, markup creation should be integrated to it.

+We also briefly mentioned sitemaps with much of a context.
+We invite to get more information on what they are and why they are useful.